romagny13/react-form-validation/README.md

 # React Form Validation

+> This Library allows to validate easily React Forms with a collection of helpers and components.

 [![Build Status](https://travis-ci.org/romagny13/react-form-validation.svg?branch=master)](https://travis-ci.org/romagny13/react-form-validation)

 Helpers: allow to validate simple form (with no component or another component framework )